ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 There are multiple ways to interact with the MGMT.
 In our lab, two ways are important:

 - API: Ansible mostly works with the API
-- Windows client: the user interaction takes place in a Windows client.
+- Windows client: the user interaction takes place on a Windows client.

 In this lab, the playbooks we write, will be interacting with the API in the background.
 All actions will be verified in the Windows client UI.